 Mr. McCoy began studying double bass in his native Ottawa, Canada.
 His early teachers were David Currie, Thorvald Fredin and Winston Budrow.
 With the assistance of awards from the Canada Council for the Arts, he continued his studies at the Curtis Institute of Music, where he graduated as a student of Roger Scott.
 At age twenty, Mr. McCoy began his professional career as a member of Canada’s National Arts Centre Orchestra.
-The following season he joined the Metropolitan Opera Orchestra.
-He has also performed with the Chicago, San Francisco, Gothenburg (Sweden), and Toronto symphony orchestras and as Principal double bass with the Mostly Mozart Festival Orchestra, Classical Tahoe and the Canadian Chamber Orchestra.
+The following season he joined the Metropolitan Opera.
+He has also performed with the Chicago, San Francisco, Gothenburg (Sweden), and Toronto symphony orchestras and as Principal double bass with the Mostly Mozart Festival Orchestra, Classical Tahoe Orchestra and the Canadian Chamber Orchestra.

-As a commercial session player, Mr. McCoy has performed on an extensive list of feature film soundtracks and recorded with a diverse group of popular artists including Bruce Springsteen, Lou Reed, Sting and Natalie Merchant.
+As a commercial session player, Mr. McCoy has performed solo or as section leader on dozens of feature film soundtracks and recorded with a diverse group of popular artists including Bruce Springsteen, David Byrne, Lou Reed, Sting and Natalie Merchant.
 His own solo recordings, Dialogues with Double Bass (Bridge Records) and Baroque Legacy (MSR Classics) have garnered both popular and critical praise.